 The popularity of regional book clubs has been growing since 1998, when Washington state's Center for the Book initiated "One Book" projects.

 According to the Library of Congress, Baltimore City and Carroll and Frederick counties sponsored programs in recent years.

-And another city by a bay just wrapped up its third annual "One Book, One City" program.
-About 10,000 San Francisco residents read The Hummingbird's Daughter in 2006, the last year for which numbers were available.
+And another city by a bay just wrapped its third "One Book, One City" program.
+About 10,000 San Francisco residents read The Hummingbird's Daughter in 2006.

 "We love the idea of creating a civic dialogue," said Marcia Schneider, a spokeswoman for San Francisco Public Library.
 "It's been really good for us.
 It takes some effort to get the funding, but it's worth it."